scriptish/scriptish.github.com/addon-sdk/_posts/2012-01-03-search-engine-manager.md

 search engines, and the second reason was a simple one, I needed to test my [addon provider jetpack module](https://github.com/erikvold/addonprovider-jplib).

-This new module will be used by Scriptish eventuall to display user scripts in the Extension Manager, just as it always has; of course this module will need some more work to fully support Scriptish's feature set, but it is a good step forward.
+This new module will be used by Scriptish eventually to display user scripts in the Extension Manager, just as it always has; of course this module will need some more work to fully support Scriptish's feature set, but it is a good step forward.